felias-fogg/dw-link/docs/manual.md

 Since the RESET line of the target system is used as an [open-drain](https://en.wikipedia.org/wiki/Open_collector#MOSFET), [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_communication) [half-duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)#HALF-DUPLEX) [serial communication](https://en.wikipedia.org/wiki/Serial_communication) line, one has to make sure that there is no capacitive load on the line when it is used in debugWIRE mode.
 Further, there should be a pull-up resistor of around 10 kΩ.
 According to reports of other people, 4.7 kΩ might also work.
 And the RESET line should, of course,  not be directly connected to Vcc and there should not be any external reset sources on the RESET line.

 If your target system is an Arduino UNO, you have to be aware that there is a capacitor between the RESET pin of the ATmega328 and the DTR pin of the serial chip, which implements the auto-reset feature.
-This is used by the Arduino IDE to issue a reset pulse in order to start the bootloader.
+This is used by the Arduino IDE to issue a reset pulse to start the bootloader.
 One can disconnect the capacitor by cutting the solder bridge labeled *RESET EN* on the board (see picture), but then you cannot use the automatic reset feature of the Arduino IDE any longer.

 <img src="pics/cutconn.jpg" alt="Solder bridge on Uno board" style="zoom:50%;" />